|

 Application Insights

-Vitro Diagnostics Market and is predicted to continue expanding over the coming
+Based on Application, the Cardiology segment dominated the Saudi Arabia In Vitro Diagnostics Market and is expected to continue expanding over the coming years.
+Cardiovascular diseases,

 including heart disease and hypertension, are major health concerns in Saudi